-A high specific gravity means the urine is concentrated, and suggests that the patient may be dehydrated.
+High specific gravity means the urine is concentrated and suggests that the patient may be dehydrated.
 If they do not appear hydrated, then does the patient appear oedematous?
 This could suggest systemic disease

-Bottom line: compare to the patient’s hydration status
+Bottom line: compare with the patient’s hydration status

 Bottom line: Not very useful on its own.